SGoyalascent/RAIDA-CloudCoin/Coin_Converter_AES/README_Coin_Converter.txt

                                        (iii.) listenport:- port on which the Database is listening (iv.)
 Username, Password:- Password and Username of the Database

 4. In the "Data" directory, update the raida_no.txt file.
 Change the raida no. according to the Raida deployed.
-Example:- if Legacy_Raida-2, write 02; if Legacy_Raida-15, write 15
+	Example:- if Legacy_Raida-2, write 2; if Legacy_Raida-15, write 15.
+Similarly for other Legacy RAIDA's

 5. Compile the program to confirm if MySQL client is working.
 Command:-   gcc raida_server.c udp_socket.c aes.c -o coin_converter `mysql_config --cflags --libs`
    Note:- (``) does not represent inverted comma('') in  `mysql_config --cflags --libs`

 6. Run the converter executable.
 Command to the file:-  $ ./coin_converter